OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

 In summary, using the OnsagerNet to learn a reduced model of the RBC equations, we gained two main insights.
-First, it is possible, under the considered conditions, to obtain an ODE model of relatively low dimension (3-9) that can already capture the qualitative properties (energy functions, attractor sets) while maintaining quantitative reconstruction accuracy.
-This is in line with Lorenz' intuition in building the classical ODE models.
-Second, unlike the highly truncated model of Lorenz, we show that under the parameter settings investigated, the learned reduced ODE model, while having complex dynamics, does not have chaotic behavior, which is consistent to the original RBC problem. {In other words, as a reduction of the RBC equations, the OnsagerNet approach improves upon the Lorenz model both in terms of quantitative trajectory accuracy and qualitative reproduction of long time dynamics.}
+First, it is possible, under the considered conditions, to obtain an ODE model of relatively low dimension (3-11) that can already capture the qualitative properties (energy functions, attractor sets) while maintaining quantitative reconstruction accuracy {for a large range of Rayleigh number}.
+This is in line with Lorenz' intuition in building the '63 model.
+Second, unlike Lorenz highly truncated model, we show that under the parameter settings investigated, the learned OnsagerNet, while having complex dynamics, does not have chaotic behavior.